Quitting sugar is one of the most challenging diet changes, but also one of the most powerful and rewarding ones.

-Plus it helps your body ask for what it naturally needs.
+It also helps your body ask for what it naturally needs.
 You are much less inclined to crave junk food over a fresh and healthy meal after a strong work-out.

 8. Set and adapt your goals

-There is no need to think in terms of forever, only or never: Remember that you are the one who decides what you want in your life.
+There is no need to think in terms of forever, only or never: you are the one who decides what you want in your life.
 If it feels like too much of a commitment, do it for a month and see how you feel.

 If you decide it’s not for you at the moment, you might get back to it later on in your life.

-It’s up to you how you want to continue and any decision that is true to you is a good decision.
+Remember that it’s up to you how you want to continue and any decision that is true to you is a good decision.